Unirep/create-unirep-app/README.md

         |--|--|
         | `SERVER` |`https://{RELAY_APP_NAME}.vercel.app` |

-        and remain other settings by default.
+        and leave other settings as default.

     -   Deploy the frontend, you will get a `https://{FRONTEND_APP_NAME}.vercel.app` app!
     -   View demo: https://create-unirep-app-frontend.vercel.app/